Teh-Lemon/bridgeside-notes-site/src/site/notes/Appointments/Forms.md

 Other options:
 https://www.bridgesidesurgery.co.uk/repeat-prescriptions
 ### Sick note
-https://www.bridgesidesurgery.co.uk/sickness-certificate
+Here's where you can request your sick note: https://www.bridgesidesurgery.co.uk/sickness-certificate
 - Can be issued during the Appt without request
 ### Update Your Details